The Expressive Power of Graph Neural Networks: A Survey: Existing work of improving GNNs expressive power

 {\bf GD-WL} One of the main drawbacks of 1-WL is the lack of distance information between nodes.
-Inspired by some distance coding methods~\cite{you2019position, wang2022equivariant, vignac2020building}, \cite{zhang2023rethinking} further introduced a new colour refinement framework called Generalized Distance Weisfeller-Lehman (GD-WL).The update rule of GD-WL is very simple and can be written as:
+Inspired by some distance coding methods~\cite{you2019position, wang2022equivariant, vignac2020building}, \cite{zhang2023rethinking} further introduced a new color refinement framework called Generalized Distance Weisfeller-Lehman (GD-WL).The update rule of GD-WL is very simple and can be written as: \begin{small}